 This is just one example of differences we see between individuals around how they communicate.
 Understanding the full range of communication options empowers us to recognize what is needed in different situations.
 In our Mini Creative Assessment process, we discuss the seven differences in Communication style, Decision-Making, Defense Styles, Pacing differences and the three levels of creative archetypes.
 We not only combine these assessments individually, but discuss the differences in the group so people can see how each factor honors their natural way of Being.
 The more we understand what makes us powerful contributors, the easier it is to find partners and authentic work that is aligned with us.

-Only 20 people will be able to participate in this Creative Assessment process.
-This month’s event is only for singles.
-Next month it will only be for couples.
+Only 10 couples will be able to participate in this Creative Assessment process.
+This is a special event to support couples to engage the Creative Discovery process.
 This allows us to customize the conversation so people can learn the most in the least amount of time.
 We will send out presentations and recordings of the event.
 Videos taken will not show individual participants.
 It is on a first come, first served basis.
-You may call Sandy Jaquith for registration or respond to one of our email registration processes.
-We will operate in a safe group space and go though the assessments one level at a time.
-We will provide assessment booklets to help people make sense of the different patterns.